-gujiyas, malpuas to mathris, Holi along with being the festival of colours is also a license to indulge.
+Holi is finally here and the weather is just perfect to gear up for the most vibrant and fun festival of the year.
+This year the festival of colours is being celebrated on March 8, 2023.
+Smearing people with colour to getting drenched in water or dodging the water balloons, playing Holi definitely makes for a festival which is not just fun, but high on adrenaline too.
+The sweetmeat shops are packed with all things greasy and good.
+Traditional delicacies like gujiyas, malpuas to mathris, make Holi our license to indulge.
 A decadent Holi lunch is one of the biggest highlights of the festival.
 If you are hosting a Holi party at your place this year and have started feeling all the jitters already, we are here to help you out!
 Here's a fully planned menu with delicious recipes to avoid all the fuss of putting together a great show.

 Holi without festive favourite thandai?
 Can't happen, won't happen.
 Ring in this festival of colours with Holi special Iced-tea thandai!
 Made with the flavourful goodness of Assam tea, almonds, khus khus, fennel seeds and cardamom, this refreshing and fragrant beverage is the ultimate cooler you would need after all the relentless singing and dancing.